coldshower/blog/_posts/writing/2018-05-03-writing_honestly.md

 To be honest, that is probably better than the originals since I would always try to add "plot twists" to spice things up, but that was basically it.
 If I can find my old journals, I'll upload an actual entry from them.

-Still, every additional word required tremendous effort and concentration.
+Still, those entries were deceptively simple, as every additional word took tremendous effort and concentration.
 If I had known what writer's block was at the time, I would have said I had writer's constipation.

 I just didn't think my days made for very interesting journal entries, or so I thought at the time.